Botany Bay Bream

 - The bay contains a wide diversity of habitat from mangroves to oyster beds, seagrass, flats and cockle beds.
 Bream aggregate on all of them from time to time, so move around until you find the fish and the techniques that work on the day.

-- Bream fishing is a year-round option in Botany Bay but you need to vary the techniques and the locations you fish to be successful.
+- Bream fishing is a year-round option, and fortunately there’s no shortage of bream fishing spots in Botany Bay.
+However, you do need to vary the techniques and the locations you fish to be successful.
 Surface activity is best in November-February.
 In March it’s time to start using soft plastics worked through to 3.5-4m deep.
 In winter the fish are in 4-10 m of water and can be targeted with blades.
 In spring the fish become very mobile and can be found anywhere and on any structure, so you’ll need to keep moving until you find them.

 - If you want to learn to consistently catch fish on lures you need to leave the bait at home.
 Many people don’t persevere long enough to figure out how to use lures and switch back to soaking baits before they perfect lure fishing.
 Commit yourself to learning the ropes and keep at it until you do.

 - Be prepared for a by-catch of flathead, kingfish, trevally, jewfish salmon, flounder and other species that hang about in Botany Bay.

 - It’s common for a hot bite to occur just before a “southerly buster”, so watch the weather and try and wet a line when before the change for best result.
 It’s best to find areas where the water runs (some parts of the bay don’t get much movement of water even if the tides are big).
 The sand bar at Bells Point fishes well in the current slows down after a big tidal flow.

 - Gary is sponsored by Tackle Tactics and has been testing the Okuma gear that they now import.